Your Down Payment

 - Carry-Back loans

-In the option of a seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
-In this scenario, you would finance the largest portion of the purchase price with a traditional lending institution and borrow the remainder from the seller.
-Usually this form of second mortgage will have higher interest.
+In a "carry back" situation, the seller commits to loan you some of his own equity to assist you with your down payment money.
+You would finance the largest portion of the purchase price with a traditional lending institution and borrow the remainder from the seller.
+Often, this kind of second mortgage has a higher rate of interest.